Hahmjimin/Netflix-or-Disney/README.md

 # Netflix-or-Disney
 * Choose once!
-* Is your preference Netflix or Disneyplus?
+* What is your preference?